-JESUS went forth into the outskirts of Jerusalem, and spoke to those who gathered around him making himself known as the shepherd of those who harkened unto him, saying, herd of the sheep.
+ESUS went forth into the outskirts of Jerusalem, and spoke to those who gathered around him making himself known as the shepherd of those who harkened unto him, saying,

-2. He that entereth in by the door is the shep-
+2. \ He that entereth in by the door is the shepherd of the sheep.